-Read on below, as we weigh the pros and cons of both materials to ensure you get the very best for your kitchen.
+Read on below, as we weigh the qualities of both materials to ensure you get the right fit for your kitchen.

 Solid Surface Countertop

 A solid surface countertop is either moulded acrylic, polyester-based, or a combination of the two.
 The result is a stone-like material which is uniform, modern and minimalist.